|1. How can employers save money?|

 |2.
 How much does the scheme cost an employer?|

-The childcare scheme is part of our Salary Extras platform.
+The childcare scheme is just one of the employee benefits available on our Salary Extras platform.
 You can offer childcare vouchers and as many additional schemes as you like, such as mobiles, computers and bikes – all for a fixed monthly fee.
-The platform is for more than just scheme administration – you’ll also find tools to help manage your employee communications and Total Reward Statements.
+You can also integrate existing benefits onto the Salary Extras platform, putting all your benefits in one place.

 Please contact us to speak to one of our Relationship Managers to find out more information or download our brochure.